 Green Deal finance and renewables

-A 3.5kWp system can generate around 3,000 kilowatt hours of electricity a year – about three quarters of a typical household's electricity needs.
-It will save over a tonne of carbon dioxide every year.
+A 4kWp system can generate around 3,700 kilowatt hours of electricity a year – roughly equivalent to a typical household's electricity needs.
+It will save nearly two tonnes of carbon dioxide every year.